-Before arrival at Mississippi College, the applicant must be tested for tuberculosis and immunized against measles/mumps/rubella (MMR).
-To ensure compliance with Mississippi State Department of Health regulations, Mississippi College will also require international students to submit proof of test screening for tuberculosis by chest x-ray and interferon gamma release assays (IGRA) performed in the United States after their arrival and prior to the start of classes.
+Before arrival at Mississippi College, the applicant must be immunized against measles/mumps/rubella (MMR).
+To ensure compliance with Mississippi State Department of Health regulations, Mississippi College will also require international students to submit proof of test screening for tuberculosis by interferon gamma release assays (IGRA) performed in the United States after their arrival and prior to the start of classes.
 These test results must be submitted to the MC Office of Global Education before the start of classes.
 Costs for all TB testing and MMR will be paid by the student.